 On the other hand, sadly common is for people to have cancer but be unaware of it,

 because many types have a slow insidious onset without early symptoms.

 For this reason, regular screening for particular types of

 cancer is valuable in preventing severe cancer cases. ...more »

 The symptoms of cancer differ depending on the specific type of cancer.
 Symptoms also vary among individuals and are different depending on the stage of advancement of cancer, where it is located, and what types of organs and tissues are affected.
 There are often no symptoms in very early cancer.

 Symptoms of cancer are generally due to the impact of increasing numbers of abnormal ...more symptoms »

 A diagnosis of cancer can be delayed or missed because in early stages there may not be any symptoms.
 In addition, some symptoms of cancer can be vague and similar to symptoms of other diseases or conditions.
 For example, symptoms of brain cancer may mimic symptoms of a migraine headache or transient ischemic attack.
-Symptoms of breast cancer may ...more misdiagnosis »
+Symptoms of breast cancer may resemble symptoms of mastitis or ...more misdiagnosis »

 Symptoms of Cancer